Green Wing: Special

 The episode begins with the funeral of Angela, who departed the show during the second series, and was later killed by a moose.
 Mac, after a month's leave, discovers what has happened between Caroline and Guy, and although hurt, makes no attempt to interfere.
 Guy, on learning of Mac's terminal illness, tells Caroline to marry Mac instead of him.

 Meanwhile, Alan and Joanna are still on the run, having abandoned Martin.
 Whilst on their journey, they accidentally kill three more people, a mechanic, a shop assistant and a policeman.
 Soon, they decide that, with no transport, money or employment, the only option is suicide.
 They are last seen, naked, walking hand-in-hand towards the sea.
 Meanwhile, Karen returns to work after her fall, but has changed drastically.
 She has become more confident and has developed better dress sense.
 Boyce ends up missing Alan, after finding that his replacement will not tolerate any misbehaviour.
 With Joanna gone, the office girls start to run riot.
 They form their own tribe and become hostile to anyone who enters the department.

 Mac and Caroline finally marry, despite Mac's terminal illness (the exact nature of which is never disclosed, although Mac does tell Guy that its name has an "a" and an "e" in it).
 Sue gets over her obsession with Mac and finds love with a new man, who reciprocates her feelings.
 The episode concludes with Caroline being carried into the air by a mass of helium filled balloons at the wedding reception.
 The DVD box set extras include an alternative ending where Guy and Mac grab onto Caroline's ankles and are taken to the sky with her; this alternative ending concludes with Mac saying, "Caroline, there's something I've been meaning to tell you."

 Green Wing: Resuscitated

 The revival is set 12 years after the original series ended.
-Caroline is now a medical pioneer in the USA, Guy has become a TV personality, and Mac has returned from several near-death experiences to continue working as a surgeon.
+Caroline is now a medical pioneer in the US, Guy has become a TV personality, and Mac has returned from several near-death experiences to continue working as a surgeon.
 Boyce has been promoted to head of radiology and Harriet is now head of human resources.
 Following their murder spree Joanna is now in prison, while Statham's lawyers got him a reduced sentence involving psychiatric care, and he is now working under Boyce.
 Sue is still working as the staff liaison officer and Martin has still not qualified as a doctor.